Alucardlucas/steps/README.md

 # hello-world
-this is my first step programming hello there,i'm newbee foor programming,i will rebuild a game i loved but which is shutdown by the game company i'm learning python
+this is my first step programming hello there,i'm newbee to programming,i wanna rebuild a game i loved but which is shutdown by the game company i'm learning python